julienawilson/code-katas/README.md

 - Module: multiples.py
 - Tests: test_multiples.py
 - Link: https://www.codewars.com/kata/show-multiples-of-2-numbers-within-a-range/train/python
--Interesting Solution: I like that they used not a % s1.
+- Interesting Solution: I like that they used not a % s1.
 I didnt think to use a not with modulus but it makes so much sense.
 Will do that in the future.
 ```python
 def multiples(s1, s2, s3):
     """Solution by zebulan."""